Mining Forgery Traces from Reconstruction Error: A Weakly Supervised Framework for Multimodal Deepfake Temporal Localization: Proposed Method

 \subsection{Forgery Discovery Network based on MAE}

 The core challenge in weakly supervised temporal forgery localization is detecting traces without fine-grained annotations.
 However, given the heterogeneity of forgery techniques, directly learning these unbounded patterns is challenging.
 Consequently, we shift the focus from modeling diverse forgeries to capturing the intrinsic consistency of authentic data.
 Accordingly, we design a Forgery Discovery Network (FDN) based on MAE to reveal potential forged segments by reconstruction errors.
+The network is trained exclusively on authentic videos to learn stable spatiotemporal patterns.
+Consequently, forged segments disrupting these patterns yield significant reconstruction errors, serving as robust unsupervised localization indicators.

 Specifically, as illustrated in Forgery Discovery Network (Figure \ref{fig:Main model}(b)), we denote the input temporal feature sequence $\mathbf{F} \in \mathbb{R}^{T \times C}$ for both modalities.
 To capture the intrinsic spatiotemporal regularities, we employ a random masking mechanism.
 A subset of indices $\mathcal{M}$ is sampled to be masked, where the number of the masked set is governed by the masking ratio $\rho$ (i.e., $|\mathcal{M}| = \lfloor \rho T \rfloor$).
 The remaining unmasked indices constitute the visible set $\mathcal{V}$.
 A Transformer encoder $\mathcal{E}_{\text{enc}}$ then processes only the visible feature subset $\mathbf{F}_{\mathcal{V}}$ to generate its high-level semantic representation $\mathbf{Z}_{\mathcal{V}} = \mathcal{E}_{\text{enc}}(\mathbf{F}_{\mathcal{V}})$.
 For reconstruction phase, we initialize a full-length sequence $\mathbf{Z}_{\text{full}} \in \mathbb{R}^{T \times D_{\text{dec}}}$ for the Transformer decoder $\mathcal{E}_{\text{dec}}$.
 Each query embedding $\mathbf{z}_i$ within this sequence is conditioned on its visibility: for a visible frame ($i \in \mathcal{V}$), the embedding is formed by fusing the corresponding encoder output $\mathbf{Z}_{\mathcal{V}, \text{idx}(i)}$ with its sinusoidal position embedding $\mathbf{p}_i$; for a masked frame ($i \in \mathcal{M}$), we employ a shared, learnable mask token $\mathbf{e}_{\text{mask}}$ supplemented by $\mathbf{p}_i$.
 This embedding process can be formalized as: